When looking for a solution to a challenge, there are so many variables to consider and so many options to choose from!

 From most consultants’ perspective, if you’re reaching out with a specific question you must have thought about it enough to lean towards a certain direction.
 So what’s wrong with giving a direct answer to your inquiry, discussing pricing that works and giving you what you want?
 At the end of the day, a consultant needs to make money too and complicating things might not result in cashie cash-cash.

-Staying within our comfort zone, spending the least amount of time/cost and getting the most return out of each case is a dream come true and to each their own… If the person placing the inquiry doesn’t ask for more, why would you step up and complicate things?
+So staying within a comfort zone, spending the least amount of time/cost and getting the most return out of each case is a dream come true and to each their own… If the person placing the inquiry doesn’t ask for more, why would you step up and complicate things?

-Hmmm… Consulting in its core is neither coaching nor decision making.
+Hmmm… here’s why – consulting in its core is neither coaching nor decision making.
 Due to the number of options one can choose for a specific case, consulting is more like an amazing journey of research/evaluation passed the limitations of the consultant’s network (since that’s where the proposed solutions will be derived from).
-Now if we can agree that this “limitation” presents a valid argument, how can one assume that the right decision is made only because it follows the direction of the one asking?
+Now if we can agree that this “limitation” presents a valid argument, how can one assume that the right decision was made only because it follows the direction of the one asking?
 Especially without considering what else could be done and adding value through the collection of more information and proper due diligence?

 But there’s so many solutions/providers – when do we know it’s enough?

 Irrespective of how many people/providers you talk to or how many solutions you note down, at some point your notes will become repetitive and present some very obvious characteristics:

 Most solutions you noted down are of the same nature